Favorite Photo Locations – San Diego, California

 While you’re there, you might check out the Southern California Association of Camera Clubs HQ in Balboa Park.
 There are galleries and exhibits open during the summer months Saturdays.

-San Diego harbor at dawn
+San Diego Harbor at Dawn

 The harbor is packed with photo opportunities.
 Large container and cruise ships, several parks, a trolly system, and numerous museums are among a host of possibilities.
 Information on this area of San Diego can be found at The Big Bay.